SphtKr/CourseProject/metapyquod-dev/README.md

 ## Advanced Topics

 The above documentation covers use with `run.sh` or `run.bat`.
 Of course, you can use the image to start a container directly, using all the options and customizability that Docker offers.
 That is largely out of scope of this documentation, but a few scenarios are worth briefly mentioning.
-For instance, here is the line that runs the container from `run.sh`:
+For reference, here is the line that runs the container from `run.sh`:

 ```
 docker run --rm -it \